konveyor/tackle2-hub/docs/bucket.md

 ## Buckets ##
-A bucket is _container_ of files/directories sorted in the hub.
+A bucket is a _container_ of files/directories stored in the hub.
 The implementation (storage) is a directory which is owned by the Bucket REST resource.
-Buckets follow the conventional CRUD life-cycle as other resources but with some notable exceptions.
-Buckets have the concept of bucket ownership.
-Buckets are designed to provide file storage for other resources and cannot exist on their own.
-A bucket without an owner (parent) is an orphan and subject to garbage collection by the reaper.
-Bucket owners have references to their buckets which are modeled in the API as subresources.
-Current bucket owners:
-- Application
-- TaskGroup
-- Task
+Buckets are owned.
+Resources like Applications, Tasks, and TaskGroups will have references, modeled as subresources, to their bucket.
+If a bucket exists without an owner, it is an orphan and will be garbage collected by the Reaper.
+Otherwise, buckets follow conventional CRUD life-cycle patterns.

 **GET** will return the `Bucket`.